-Modern monetary theory (MMT) offers an analysis of the flow of money within our economy, and in undertaking this task it proceeds from some basic assumptions, including the propositions that bank credit money and banking reserves are (a) destroyed when federal taxes are paid and when Federal Treasury securities are issued to the non-government sector, and (b) created when the Federal Government spends into the non-government sector.
+We know that modern monetary theory offers an analysis of the flow of money within our economy, and in undertaking this task it utilises some basic insights, including its recognition that bank credit money and banking reserves are (a) destroyed when federal taxes are paid and when Federal Treasury securities are issued to the non-government sector, and (b) created when the Federal Government spends into the non-government sector.
 This article examines what the analysis implies within an Australian context, although the ideas and conclusions are more generally applicable.
 However we must firstly define what is meant by money.

 Most economic textbooks tell us that money is any entity which (a) is accepted and used by the public as a means of payment for taxes and debts and for purchasing goods and services — in other words it behaves as a medium of exchange; (b) can be used as a store of value; and (c) possesses a unit of account (which in Australia is called the Aus Dollar).
-There is also an implication that the range of monetary transactions occurring and permitted within the real economy will embrace an adequately sized marketplace of players.
+Item (a) also implies that the range of monetary transactions occurring and permitted within the real economy embraces an adequately sized marketplace of players.

 There exist three widely recognised forms of money: